mjl-/bolong/README.txt

 Features:

 - Full and incremental backups.
 You can configure how many incremental backups are made before a full backup is created.
 Incremental backups only store files that have different size/mtime/permissions compared to the previous backup.
   Bolong does not compare file contents.
-- Stores data either in the "local" file system (which can be a mounted network disk) or in Google's S3 storage clone (not AWS, only Google does reasonable streaming uploads).
+- Stores data either in the "local" file system (which can be a mounted network disk), "sftp" or "googles3" for Google's S3 storage clone (not AWS, only Google does reasonable streaming uploads).
 - Compression with lz4.
 Compression rate is not too great, but it's very fast and won't slow restores down.
 - Encrypted and authenticated data.
 A cloud storage provider cannot read your data, and cannot tamper with it.

 Non-features:

 - Deduplication.
 It would be a nice feature, but too much code/complexity for our purposes.
 Simple backups are more likely to be reliable backups.

 ## Examples